 Even though conjunctive adverbs are not actually a separate part of speech, we’ve given them their own entry.
-That’s because being able to recognize conjunctive adverbs will help you avoid some common grammatical errors.
+That’s because being able to recognize conjunctive adverbs will help you to avoid some common grammatical errors.

 A conjunctive adverb is an adverb that functions like a conjunction.
 Simply put, it ties together two independent clauses or sentences.